Arc Length of Curves

 Use GraphFunc utility online to verify the above result as shown in the following steps:

-1. Get into the website at http://graph.seriesmathstudy.com/ (or try a new version at http://graph.seriesmathstudy.com.
+1. Begin by going to http://graph.seriesmathstudy.com (or try a new version at http://newgraph.seriesmathstudy.com.
 Your computer needs JRE 1.5x to run the applet in this website.
-If the first time you load this page, you may have to wait for the applet to be loaded.)
+If this is the first time you load this page, you may have to wait for the applet to be loaded.)
 Enter the function expression x^2 at command line and click on the Graph It! button to plot the graph.

 2. Enter the limit values x = 0 and x = 3 into the text fields: .